 Flight Cancellation and Its Consequences

-We contacted Brussels Airlines and told that we can't fly earlier but the only option is to fly later.
-Finally they proposed us to fly next day but told that we should pay our hotel in Copenhagen ourselves.
+We contacted Brussels Airlines and were told that we can't fly earlier but the only option is to fly later.
+Finally, they proposed we fly the next day but told us that we should pay for our hotel in Copenhagen ourselves.
 The customer service was unfriendly and not helpful at all.

-Finally, we rebooked our outbound flight with Norwegian Airlines to Copenhagen just to be able to make the earlier flight of Brussels Arilines.
-We had to pay all extra costs ourselves.
-This airline didn't take their responsibility.
+Finally, we rebooked our outbound flight with Norwegian Airlines to Copenhagen just to be able to make the earlier flight with Brussels Airlines.
+We had to pay all the extra costs ourselves.
+This airline didn't take responsibility.
 According to our communication with the European Consumer Centre, Brussels Airlines did wrong.
-While we were trying to solve the problem, the airline's way of communication became more and more unfriendlier.
+While we were trying to solve the problem, the airline's way of communication became unfriendlier and unfriendlier.

 When the day of flying came, we made the check-in online.
 It went smoothly without any problems.
-We flew to Copenhagen by Norwegian and at the Copenhagen Airport we just proceeded to the gate because we had only our hand-luggage.
-Brussels's Airlines cheapest economy ticket does not include luggage to the hold on short-haul flights.
+We flew to Copenhagen by Norwegian and at the Copenhagen Airport, we just proceeded to the gate because we had only our hand luggage.
+Brussels Airlines' cheapest economy ticket does not include luggage to the hold on short-haul flights.
 The seat selection was free during the online check-in.

 Our flight was operated by Airbus A320.
 It departed from Copenhagen a little late but that wasn't a big issue.
 The plane was clean and in good condition.
 We were not expecting anything more so we were happy with the aircraft.

-Brussels Airlines is not offering any complimentary in-flight meal on short-haul flights in the economy class.
+Brussels Airlines is not offering any complimentary in-flight meals on short-haul flights in economy class.
 Unexpectedly, we were offered a cute piece of chocolate.